HildoBijl/stepwise/frontend/src/ui/form/inputs/README.md

 - `readOnly`: The field cannot be changed.
 - `autoFocus`: When set to true, the field is automatically activated on loading.
 This is not often used, since most exercises already automatically focus on the first field upon loading, so input fields do not need to activate itself.

 ## Field types

 There is a variety of field types, each with its own options and validation functions.

+### MultipleChoice

+#### Return type

+The multiple choice input type gives the following value.

+- If multiple choices are allowed: an array of integers.
+This array could be empty, when no options have been chosen.
+- If multiple choices are *not* allowed: an integer, or undefined if no option has been chosen.

+The given integers correspond to the chosen option, where counting starts from `0`.
+The first option is hence option `0`, and if the student selects the first and third option, the result is `[0, 2]`.

+#### Options

+- `choices` (default `[]`): the options to display, in an array.
+- `multiple` (default `false`): are multiple choices allowed?
+If set to `true`, checkboxes are used instead of radio buttons.
+- `readOnly` (default `undefined`): can the value still be changed?
+If left undefined, the exercise status is checked and only when the exercise is not done can the value be changed.
+If this option is defined, it overwrites this.
+- `pick` (default `undefined`): choose a subset of the choices given.
+If there are six choices and pick is set to four, then only four of the six choices are shown.
+If left undefined, all choices are included.
+- `include` (default `[]`): only used when pick is defined.
+The given options are then definitely included in the pick.
+If you set `include` to `[0,3]`, then choices `0` and `3` are definitely picked, along with a few other random ones.
+This is useful to make sure you include the correct answer in the random selection of answers.
+If only a single option has to be included, no array is needed: entering a number would suffice too.
+- `randomOrder` (default `false`): should we show the choices in a random order?
+Behind the scenes the original order is still used: this only relates to how it is shown to the user.

+#### Validation functions

+- `nonEmpty`: (Default) Checks whether at least one value has been chosen.

 ### IntegerInput